milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy.md

 How you can reach us

-If you would like to ask about, make a request relating to, or complain about how we process your personal information, please contact Shopify Support, or mail us at one of the addresses below.
-If you would like to submit a legally binding request to demand someone else's personal information (for example, if you have a subpoena or court order), please review our Guidelines for Legal Requests.
+If you would like to ask about, make a request relating to, or complain about how we process your Personal Data, please contact Shopify Support, or mail us at one of the addresses below.
+If you would like to submit a legally binding request to demand someone else's Personal Data (for example, if you have a subpoena or court order), please review our Guidelines for Legal Requests.

-If you have questions about how a merchant or store processes your personal information, you should contact the merchant or visit their privacy policy.
+If you have questions about how a merchant or store processes your Personal Data, you should contact the merchant or visit their privacy policy.

-If you are located in Canada or the United States, your personal information is received by:
+If you are located in Canada or the United States, your Personal Data is received by:

 Shopify Inc.
 Attn: Privacy Officer